-For sheep and goats under 12 months, the most common method of destruction and disposal is to be sent for slaughter at an abattoir.
-All animals must be under 12 months when they go to slaughter.
+For sheep and goats under 9 months, the most common method of destruction and disposal is to be sent for slaughter at an abattoir.
+All animals are to be under 9 months when they go to slaughter.
 Age may be determined using identification tags and records or the assessment of permanent teeth.
 If slaughter is not possible then, alternative arrangements with the CFIA inspector will need to be made.

-All exposed sheep over 12 months of age that are found to be susceptible for scrapie must be destroyed.
-All exposed goats over 12 months must be destroyed.
+All exposed sheep 9 months of age and older that are found to be susceptible for scrapie must be destroyed.
+All exposed goats 9 months of age and older must be destroyed.
 Age may be determined using identification tags and records or the assessment of permanent teeth.
 CFIA veterinarians will coordinate and plan the humane destruction of the animals with you.

 You will be responsible for mustering the animals in a suitable area and ensuring they all have identification tags.
 The humane destruction of the animals will be carried out by CFIA veterinarians and the destroyed adult animals will be sampled and tested for scrapie.

-There are 3 methods of disposal that are acceptable for sheep or goats 12 months or older that are ordered destroyed.
+There are 3 methods of disposal that are acceptable for sheep or goats that are 9 months of age or older that are ordered destroyed.
 These 3 methods are: